Configure Tool Policies

 When configuring tool policies, you apply name patterns to intercept tool execution requests:

-• Static Text: Type the exact name of a tool (for example, get_weather) for a precise match.
+Static Text: Type the exact name of a tool (for example,

-• Regex Patterns: Enter regular expressions to match groups of tools dynamically, based on naming patterns.
+Regex Patterns: Enter regular expressions to match groups of tools dynamically, based on naming patterns.
 This future-proofs your policies against minor tool updates.

-• Example (Allow List): Entering ^get_.* permits get_user and get_logs, but implicitly blocks anything that doesn't start with get_ (like delete_user).
+^get_.*permits get_user and get_logs, but implicitly blocks anything that doesn't start withget_(like delete_user). - Example (Deny List): Entering

-• Example (Deny List): Entering .*delete.* blocks delete_table, user_delete, and delete_file, while allowing all other operations.
+.*delete.*blocks delete_table, user_delete, and delete_file, while allowing all other operations.

-Security note: Safe regex engine (RE2)
+Security Note: Safe regex engine (RE2)

-To protect your gateway and infrastructure from Regular Expression Denial of Service (ReDoS) attacks, the JFrog MCP Registry uses the RE2 regex engine (the same engine used in Go).
+To protect your Agent Guard and infrastructure from Regular Expression Denial of Service (ReDoS) attacks, the JFrog MCP Registry uses the RE2 regex engine (the same engine used in Go).
 It supports most standard Perl/PCRE syntax but strictly prohibits features that cause exponential runtime, such as backtracking, lookaround assertions, and backreferences.

 For supported syntax, see the Google RE2 Syntax Reference.